cam8240/projects/README.md

 - Processor architecture and optimization (RISC-V).
 - Operating system design and kernel programming (C, x86).
 - Hardware description languages and FPGA development (SystemVerilog).
-- Low-level programming and system integration.
+- Real-time network programming and data collection (C, WebSockets).
+- Cloud infrastructure and serverless architecture (AWS).
+- Front-end development and data visualization (React, JavaScript).

 ## Contributing
 This repository is a personal showcase and not actively seeking contributions.
 However, feedback or collaboration inquiries are welcome via email or GitHub Issues.